-The identification of SEN is built into the overall approach to monitoring the progress and development of all children through the school's Policy on Teaching and Learning.

-It is really important that in school we identify children who experience difficulties accessing learning and general school life opportunities early.
+The identification of SEND is built into the overall approach to monitoring the progress and development of all children through the school's Policy on Teaching and Learning.
+It is important that in school we identify children, at the earliest opportunity, who experience difficulties accessing learning and general school life opportunities.
 This is achieved through continual use of classroom observations and assessments of all children and is known as 'The Graduated Approach'.
 Progress is tracked on a termly basis and where appropriate, more frequently than this.
-The SENCo liaises closely with the assessment co-ordinator to analyse data and individually track children who are experiencing difficulties.
+The SENCo liaises closely with the Assessment Lead to analyse data and individually track children who are experiencing difficulties.

-Class teachers discuss any concerns with the SENCo and Assessment Coordinator.
+Class teachers discuss any concerns with the SENCo and Assessment Lead.
 If further action is deemed necessary, the parents are informed immediately.
 All criteria for defining Special Educational Needs are in accordance with Lancashire Education Authority policy.

-Despite appropriate, good quality teaching, intervention and differentiated learning experiences, taking into account the child's age and stage of development, triggers for identification of a Special Educational Need could be:
+Despite appropriate, good quality teaching, intervention and adapted learning experiences, taking into account the child's age and stage of development, triggers for identification of a Special Educational Need could be: